JepoySanity/JepoySanity/README.md

 - 🌱 I’m currently learning JS frameworks 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: learn more about frontend development and contribute to open source projects
+- 🥅 2023 Goals: learn more about frontend development and contribute to open source projects
-- ⚡ Fun fact: I love to play mechanical skill based games like DOTA2 and OSU!
 - 😥 Currently rebuilding my contributions on this account since I lost my primary account

 ### Connect with me: